dszakallas/profile/src/_posts/2022-01-29-targeting-multiple-spark-versions-with-sbt-projectmatrix.md

   }
 }
 ```
 Notice that the file is placed in to `scala-spark2.4-jvm`, not `scala`.
 This way the file is only included for the Spark 2.4 target.
 Including in all versions wouldn't cause any issues in this particular case, there are instances where this is unavoidable.
+Using this method, we can segregate any platform-dependent source code we encounter.

 ## Different dependencies

 We can add different dependencies to the subprojects, as demonstrated here with `com.audienceproject:spark-dynamodb`.
 Note that the library does not support Scala 2.13 at the time of writing this article, so I excluded it from one of the subprojects, to show it is done in this hypothetical scenario.
-IRL, of course we either have to wait for the authors to publish it, or contribute ourselves.
+Of course, in a realy project we either have to wait for the authors to publish it, or contribute ourselves.

 ```scala